nerdyalgorithm/motion-detection/README.md

 ## Contact

-Created by Heaven (GitHub: [nerdyalgorithm](https://github.com/nerdyalgorithm)).
+Created by [ANGELIC](https://github.com/visionbyangelic) (GitHub username: **visionbyangelic**).

-Feel free to open issues or contribute!
+Feel free to open issues or reach out on GitHub for questions or feedback.

+---